-- 1. Study time varying Maxwell equations and their applications in electromagnetic problems - 2.
-Determine the relationship between time varying electric and magnetic field and electromotive force - 3.
-Analyze basic transmission line parameters in phasor domain - 4.
-Use Maxwell equation to describe the propagation of electromagnetic waves in vaccum - 5.
-Show how waves propagate in dielectrics and lossy media - 6.
-Demonstrate the reflection and refraction of waves at boundaries - 7.
-Explain the basic wave guide operation and parameters
+- 1. Determine the relationship between time varying electric and magnetic field and electromotive force - 2.
+Analyze wave propagation in dielectrics and lossy media. - 3.
+Demonstrate the reflection and refraction of waves at boundaries. - 4.
+Analyze basic transmission line parameters in phasor domain

-(R15A0407) SWITCHING THEORY AND LOGIC DESIGN
+(R17A0407) SWITCHING THEORY AND LOGIC DESIGN